cdvelop/tinystring/README.md

 // original is now: "elMurcielagoRapido"

-// Efficient, Unified builder and chaining example usage in loops and reuse, with accent normalization (Tilde)
-// Note: ñ and Ñ are preserved by Tilde eg: items := []string{"  ÁPPLE  ", "  banána  ", "  piñata  ","  ÑANDÚ  "}
+// Efficient, Unified builder and chaining example usage in loops and reuse, with accent normalization (Tilde) items := []string{"  ÁPPLE  ", "  banána  ", "  piñata  ","  ÑANDÚ  "}
 builder := Convert() // without params reused buffer = optimal performance for i, item := range items {